 In Bologna, the art of nativity scenes is ancient and deeply-rooted, dating back to the thirteenth century; the sculptures, usually made of wood, terracotta and papier-mâché, are accurate and include clothing, unlike other traditions.
 In this magical period, statuettes, animals and scale reproductions of typical Bolognese activities come to life and contribute to livening up the most varied craft constructions.

-Starting from the historical centre, we start from the Basilica of Santo Stefano where the Adoration of the Magi, the oldest nativity scene in the world and the largest in Italy, is preserved, and continue to the Adoration of the Magi and the Shepherds in the Church of San Procolo.
-Do not miss the exhibition "An exemplary nativity scene by Pietro Righi (Bologna, 1772-1839)" from 14 December 2022 to 15 January 2023 at the Davia Bargellini Museum and the collection of Bolognese nativity figurines in the Pinacoteca Nazionale di Bologna.
+We continue to the Basilica of Santo Stefano where the Adoration of the Magi, the oldest nativity scene in the world and the largest in Italy, is preserved, and continue to the Adoration of the Magi and the Shepherds in the Church of San Procolo.
+We reach the Basilica of San Francesco, in the rear cloister, where a large and very suggestive motorised nativity scene is set up, following the opening dates of the Franciscan Christmas market: from the last Sunday of November to 6 January 2024.

-In the monumental loggia of the Church of San Giovanni in Monte, visitors will be able to visit the XXVIII Rassegna del Presepio, which, as per tradition, will be set up in Via Santo Stefano 27 from 10 December to 8 January 2023 from 9 am to midday and from 3 pm to 7 pm.
+In the monumental loggia of the Church of San Giovanni in Monte, visitors will be able to visit the XXVIII Rassegna del Presepio, which, as per tradition, will be set up in Via Santo Stefano 27 from 7 December to 7 January 2024 from 9 am to midday and from 3 pm to 7 pm.

 The Basilica of San Domenico houses the nativity scenes by Bartolomeo Cesi and Alfonso Lombardi.
 The monochrome terracotta of the Presepio della Mistica Maternità by Thea Farinelli (open all year round, 8.30 am - 12 noon and 3 pm - 7 pm), is on display in the Corpus Domini Church, whereas the churches of San Giacomo Maggiore, in Via Zamboni, and Santa Maria della Pioggia feature splendid wooden works in turn, to be admired together with several other masterpieces by Ludovico Carracci adorning the latter.